janamjay25bai11262-star/Vaccine-Tracker/README.md

 Features

-Add new vaccination records
+1. Add new vaccination records

-Update dose 1 or dose 2 status
+2. Update dose 1 or dose 2 status

-Display all stored vaccination details
+3. Display all stored vaccination details 4.Easy-to-use menu-driven interface

-Easy-to-use menu-driven interface

 Technologies/Tools Used

-Python programming language
+1. Python programming language

-Basic data structures (lists & dictionaries)
+2. Basic data structures (lists & dictionaries)

-Command-line interface (CLI)
+3. Command-line interface (CLI)

 Steps to Install & Run the Project

-Install Python on your system (if not already installed).
+1. Install Python on your system (if not already installed).

-Copy the vaccination tracker code into a .py file (example: vaccination_tracker.py).
+2. Copy the vaccination tracker code into a .py file (example: vaccination_tracker.py).

-Open a terminal or command prompt.
+3. Open a terminal or command prompt.

-Navigate to the folder where the file is saved.
+4. Navigate to the folder where the file is saved.

-Run the program using:
+5. Run the program.

 Instructions for Testing

-Choose Add Person and enter sample details.
+1. Choose Add Person and enter sample details.

-Use Update Dose to mark dose 1 or dose 2 as completed.
+2. Use Update Dose to mark dose 1 or dose 2 as completed.

-Use View Records to check if the data is updated properly.
+3. Use View Records to check if the data is updated properly.

-Try adding multiple entries to test consistency.